grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 <dd class="action">thinks a moment.</dd>

 <dt>Biron</dt>
-<dd class="action">they attacked from the north side as well.</dd>
+<dd>They attacked from the north side as well.</dd>

 <dt>Ba'Raknul</dt>
 <dd>That could be a ruse.</dd>

 <dt>Biron</dt>
 <dd>The farm was north of here, and the creatures’ tracks also came from north.
-It would seem that be a better place to start.</dd>
+It would seem to be a good place to start.</dd>

 <dt>Ba'Raknul</dt>
 <dd>I think we need a wider area.</dd>